nverchev/BettingNetworks/README.md

 A new model with the Betting loss is added.
 To replicate the experiments of the paper, replace/add these files to the original git implementation and follow the instruction from there

-Command used in the experiment:
+Commands used in the experiment:

 python train_classification.py --model pointnet2_cls_ssg --log_dir pointnet2_ssg_no_uniform